Bio.PDB.internal_coords module

 Set all psi and phi angles to extended conformation (123, -104).

-__annotations__ = {'atomArray': <built-in function array>, 'atomArrayIndex': "Dict['AtomKey', int]", 'bpAtomArray': "List['Atom']", 'ordered_aa_ic_list': 'List[IC_Residue]'}
+__annotations__ = {'atomArray': <built-in function array>, 'atomArrayIndex': "dict['AtomKey', int]", 'bpAtomArray': "list['Atom']", 'ordered_aa_ic_list': 'list[IC_Residue]'}

 class Bio.PDB.internal_coords.IC_Residue(parent: Residue)